utilitywarehouse/go-circle-build/CIRCLE_README.md

   - produces and publishes an Alpine Linux-based Docker image that runs that binary

 If you are feeling ambitious, you can uncomment the task `ci-kubernetes-push` in your `.circleci/config.yml` and then you will also have a setup that auto-deploys to the Kubernetes `dev` cluster.
 Though you will need to add the `K8S_DEV_TOKEN` to your project.
+Also if you are building something wihout a package main, you will need to update L59 of the Makefile.